karaoc/dayz.test/[Server-Hosting]-Adding-safezones.md

 - Positions: A array of positions to draw this polygon.
 - CenterPolygon: where the zone should be on the map
 - RadiusPolygon: Size of the zone

+## Adding a circular safezone

+Add the following lines (you have a picture to show how it should be done)

+        {
+            "Type": 1,
+            "Center": [
+                11849.6,
+                0,
+                12471.6
+            ],
+            "Radius": 500
+        },

+Currently circular safezones can only be **Type** of "1".
+**Center** is a array where you will need to specify the X Y Z coordinates of your safezone.
+**Radius** is the size in other words of your safezone.